 How to Make Grilled Salmon

-This salmon is a simple but tasty quick dinner entree for any day of the week.
-Let’s get grilling!
+Grilled salmon is a simple but tasty quick dinner entree for any day of the week.
+Take out a few ingredients, then let’s get your salmon on a grill!

-- Preheat the grill: Preheat the grill to 375°F- 400°F. Slice the salmon fillet into serving size portions.
+- Preheat the grill: Preheat the grill to 375°F- 400°F. Slice the salmon filet into serving size portions.

-- Season the fish: Season the salmon with avocado or olive oil and garlic parsley salt.
+- Season the fish: Season the salmon with a drizzle of avocado or olive oil and and sprinkle of garlic parsley salt.

-- Grill the salmon: Grill on each side for about three minutes, or until the internal temperature reaches 145°F. Avoid flipping the it too soon or it will stick to the grill.
+- Grill the salmon: Let the salmon cook at 400°F for about three minutes on each side, or until the grilled salmon temperature reaches 145°F. Avoid flipping the fish too soon as it will probably stick to the grill and fall apart.
+Enjoy your omega-3’s!

 Flavor Variations

-This recipe lays the foundation for a wonderfully flavored fish.
-To build on this foundation, make these ingredient changes.
+This grilled salmon recipe lays the foundation for a wonderfully flavored fish.
+To build on this foundation, try any of the following ingredient changes that speak to your heart.

 - Spicy: For a kick of heat, add red pepper flakes or brush the salmon with your favorite hot sauce.

-- Citrusy: Drizzle the salmon with the fresh citrus juices (orange, lemon, or lime) for more fresh flavor.
-Or, cut your citrus of choice into rings and add the rings onto the grill, placing the salmon on top of them.
+- Citrusy: Drizzle the salmon with fresh citrus juices (orange, lime, or lemon juice) for more fresh flavor.
+Or, cut your lemon (or any citrus of choice) and add the lemon slices onto the grill, placing the salmon on top of them.

 - Garlicky: Everyone loves the aromatic flavor of garlic!
 Add minced garlic to the top of the salmon while grilling.

 - Herby: For a fresh herby flavor, add your choice of fresh herbs.
-We love fresh parsley and dill!
+I love fresh parsley and dill!

 Tips from the Kitchen